The University of British Columbia

 The only thing stopping you is you: once you get out of your own way an entire universe of possibilities opens up.

-Posted in 2020, IOFNews, News Release | Tagged with fish, IOF students, Marine ecosystems, Pelagic Ecosystems Lab, plastic, salmon, Women, Women in Science
+Posted in 2020, IOFNews, News Release | Tagged with fish, IOF students, marine ecosystems, Pelagic Ecosystems Lab, plastic, salmon, women, Women in Science

 Protecting Canada’s endangered whales through scientific research and collaboration